Provisional Patents 101: What You Need to Know?

 A provisional patent application is less comprehensive than a non-provisional patent application, which means that it may not adequately describe the invention or cover all of its features.
 This can be a disadvantage if the inventor discovers new aspects of the invention during the 12-month period between filing for the provisional patent and filing for the non-provisional patent.
 For example, an inventor may file a provisional patent application for a new type of smartphone, only to realize later that they left out important features such as voice recognition.

-Does not Guarantee Patent Protection
+Does not guarantee Patent Protection

 Filing for a provisional patent does not guarantee that an inventor will be granted a patent, since the invention must still meet the requirements for patentability, such as novelty, non-obviousness, and usefulness.
 For example, an inventor may file a provisional patent application for a new kind of renewable energy source, but later find out that similar inventions already exist and that their invention is not novel.